 Are you preparing to file for divorce?
 Looking for answers on how the divorce process works?
 Visit www.ShayneLaw.com to find your answers.
 Get in touch with us today for any of your Fernandina Beach family law needs.

-How does annulment work in Colorado?
-In Colorado an annulment is called an invalidity of marriage.
+How does annulment work in Florida?
+In Florida, an annulment is called an invalidity of marriage.
 It requires a petition be filed with the court, and it requires the court to hold a hearing to determine whether or not the marriage is going to be declared invalid.
 I could give you a couple of examples of typical cases involving an invalidity of marriage.

 In the past I have met with a client who told me that after going out partying with her friends she met this guy and they decided to continue their relationship.
 And that they spent the next several days partying.
 In other words they were intoxicated throughout the partying event that took place.
 That they met with a pastor who was a friend of a friend and who officiated their wedding ceremony.
 The only problem was that at the time that they both went before the pastor to get married both of them were intoxicated.
 Both of them had high levels of alcohol and drugs in their system.
 They didn't really realize what it is that they had done until it was all over with.
 So, an invalidity of marriage petition could be filed where both of the parties say, “Well, we got married under these circumstances that indicated that our free will was taken away by our use of drugs and intoxicants.”

 Another example of an invalidity of marriage is where I've had a client who married this man who in fact never got divorced from his first wife.
 Being married to two people at the same time is against the law.
 We filed a petition, we were able to prove that the first marriage was never concluded in a divorce.
 In fact, my client had married somebody that was still married to another and the court entered a decree of invalidity of marriage.